Farah Airport

 Farah Airport was also used for military purposes in the past by the United States Armed Forces, the International Security Assistance Force (ISAF), and the old Afghan Air Force (AAF).
 It was renovated and expanded in the 2010s.

-Under a 10-year agreement signed in 2022, Afghanistan's airspace and several of its airports were handed over to the United Arab Emirates firm GAAC Holding.
+Under a 10-year agreement signed in 2022, the Taliban handed over running of Afghanistan's airports to the United Arab Emirates firm GAAC Holding.

 After the Taliban's conquest of Afghanistan in August 2021, all commercial flights were halted at Farah Airport.
 There has been a push since 2023 to re-establish flights to Kabul.
 It is known the airport has taken flights from the Red Crescent aid organization and has airport security.